Skip to main content

 Start with a class in which you feel comfortable

-Make your first efforts to participate in class that feels comfortable.
+Make your first efforts to participate in a class that feels comfortable.
 Perhaps you will choose a class with fewer students; or a class being taught by an instructor who seems particularly supportive; or a class where you sit beside a good friend.

 Be prepared for class